How To Start an Indoor Herb Garden

 Related to location, temperature and humidity are two factors that will also influence your plant’s growth.
 Luckily, most homes will be in the ideal range for these, and they are both easy to correct if needed.

 Outside of that, always make sure your herbs are kept moderately warm.
-While most will survive a few cool nights a hard frost will kill most of them.
+While most will survive a few cool nights a hard frost will kill most herbs.

 Pick Your Pot